By using this site, you agree to the Privacy Policy and Terms of Use.

 Credit risk varies depending on who you are and what you do.

-The credit risk is minimal if the business is reliable, stable and trustworthy and more likely to repay the borrowed amount and interest.
+The credit risk is minimal if the business is reliable, stable, and trustworthy, and it is more likely to repay the borrowed amount and interest.

 Inflation risk